Reactions to Indonesian Black Henna

 Tattoo artists may not know how much harm they are doing, and the vendors themselves certainly may be ruining their own health by handling PPD.
 If you believe that you are having a reaction to black henna, see a doctor and tell him about this possible reaction.
 The symptoms can usually be controlled, and if caught early on, scarring may be avoided.

-Be aware also that the Australian Health authorities have issued a warning regarding traditional tattoos in Indonesia as they traced a recent HIV case to a tattoo parlor in Bali (12/2011).
+Be aware also that the Australian Health authorities have issued a warning regarding traditional tattoos in Indonesia as they traced an HIV case to a tattoo parlor in Bali (2012).

-See the recent USDA warning about temporary tattoos putting consumers at risk!
+See the USDA warning about temporary tattoos putting consumers at risk!

 If you have medical-related questions about living in Indonesia to ask of medical professionals, see Ask the Experts.